riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 argument register is available.
 Otherwise, it is passed according to the integer calling convention.

-A struct containing just one floating-point real is passed as though it were a standalone floating-point real.
+A struct containing just one floating-point real or (as a special case) one floating-point real and any number of zero-size bitfields is passed as though it were a standalone floating-point real.

 A struct containing two floating-point reals is passed in two floating-point registers, if neither is more than FLEN bits wide and at least two floating-point